mtiessler/Introduction-to-digital-humanities-VO-notes/Lecture-2-LLM_models_and_analysis_in_DH/llm_models_and_analysis_in_dh.md

   * **Multi-modal Evaluation:**
       * Uses datasets that combine different data types, like text and images, to evaluate models that can process them.
 The Minecraft Dialogue Corpus is an example where a model must understand a conversation in the context of a visual game state.

+While leaderboards and benchmarks offer a way to rank language models based on general capabilities, licensing, and size, they are insufficient for evaluating performance on your specific task.
+This is especially true in complex systems like retrieval-augmented generation, where the quality of the documents and the retrieval process heavily influence the final outcome.

 ### 3\.
 Explainability for LLMs

 Explainability seeks to understand *why* a model makes a certain decision.